Course Outline

 3. Information Security Framework

-• The organization’s management of information security.
+• The organization’s approach to information security management.

-• Information security governance in a public sector context.
+• Information security governance frameworks.

 4. Security Lifecycle